hey-Gana/DSA_Preperation/notes.md

 * stack elements can be accessed similar to arrays[List]. \
 Eg: if you want to access the top element of stack: stack[-1] can be used.

+* Applications: Tennis ball stored into a cylinder; bullets in a gun ; Expression Evaluation

 * **Infix, Prefix & Postfix Expressions:** An expression contains cariables, operators,brackets and values.\
 Rules: